Matt Peperell's Blog

 A couple of months ago I discovered the website for the so-named microCOVID project.
 What’s a microcovid?
 It’s a unit by which one can estimate risk of contracting covid based on one’s lifestyle - things such as how one travels to work, with how many people, how far apart and so on.
-One can enter one’s risk apetite and the website will show whether the indicated activities put someone above or below that threshold.
+One can enter one’s risk appetite and the website will show whether the indicated activities put someone above or below that threshold.
 It’s still a new project and the science is still imperfect but I’ve learned a bit from it about relative risks.

 That website made me think of af few other unusual units (by which I mean non-SI) -derived) that I’ve encountered.
 The first one that comes to mind (and from which I suspect the microCOVID was named) is the micromort, a measure of mortality risk for certain events, such as travelling (by whatever mode of transport), smoking, skydiving, living in a city etc.